 How to Serve Praline Sauce at Home

-Eat praline sauce for dessert.
-You can eat it by the spoonful or serve over bread pudding.
-I love praline caramel sauce over ice cream.
+Eat praline sauce for dessert: You can eat it by the spoonful or serve over bread pudding.
+I love praline caramel sauce over ice cream, and it's always a hit in my sweet potato cake with cream cheese frosting!

-Serve praline sauce at brunch.
-Keep a warm pot or jar of it on hand to top waffles or pancakes or whip up this Apple Praline Monkey Bread.
+Serve praline sauce at brunch: Keep a warm pot or jar of it on hand to top waffles or pancakes, drizzle it over praline sticky buns, or whip up apple praline monkey bread.
 Your friends will love you for it.

 Favorite Recipes with Praline Sauce